AliciaMstt/GeneticIndicators/README.md

 #### Extract the data for each indicator from the kobo output:

-The following R functions take as input the output of the Kobo form "International Genetic Indicator testing" and reformat it in order to have the data in a data frame useful for estimating each of the Genetic Diversity Indicators.
+The following R functions take as input a data frame with the output of the Kobo form "International Genetic Indicator testing" and reformat it in order to have the data in a data frame useful for estimating each of the Genetic Diversity Indicators.

 * [`get_indicator1_data.R`](get_indicator1_data.R): outputs a data frame with the data needed to estimate indicator 1.
+In the kobo output, population data is in different columns, this function transforms it so that population data is in rows.
+This is useful for downstream R analyses.

 * [`get_indicator2_data.R`](get_indicator2_data.R): outputs a data frame with the data needed to estimate indicator 2.

 ##### Usage:

-* Input for the 3 functions is the same `.csv` file resulting from exporting the Kobotoolbox data from the form "International Genetic Indicator testing" with the following settings:
+* Input for the 3 functions is a data frame object read into R from the `.csv` file resulting from exporting the Kobotoolbox data from the form "International Genetic Indicator testing" with the following settings:

 ![export_instructions.png](export_instructions.png)

 * Arguments:

-`file` = path to the .csv file with kobo output.
+`kobo_output` = a data frame object read into R from the `.csv` file resulting from exporting the Kobotoolbox data as explained above.

 * Example: